 “Area badly polluted by soda ash and phosphor, Albright and Wilson.”

 The toxic trail- from The Houghton Chemical arm Trinity Street to Rattlechain lagoon via The Birmingham canal Old and New mainlines is shown below- click to view larger version.

 Not only does this route potentially pollute several miles of canal, but also considered should be that it extended back to the boatyard at Coseley.

-Using The Freedom of Information Act, we were able to obtain historic deed maps of the route, showing the extent of other industries operating around the BCN network over time.
+Using The Freedom of Information Act, we were able to obtain historic deed maps of the route, showing the extent of other industries operating around the BCN network over time from The former British Waterways.
 This should be born in mind when considering information revealed in letters below.

 To follow this route in detail:

 Entrance from Houghton chemical arm going left onto Birmingham Old mainline canal. sheet no 50

 Continuation towards Oldbury under Seven Stars Road the entrance to the filled in Churchbridge branch and associated basins upto highbridge at Furnace Street/ now in the Rounds Green Road area.Sheet no 49